 In addition, the charts will show probability of occurrence and impact.
-These are rated as low - under 5% chance of occurring, medium - 5% to 15% chance of occurring, or high - greater than 15% chance.
+These are rated as low, under 5% chance of occurring, medium, 5% - 15% chances of occurring, or high, greater than 15% chance.
 These rating correspond with the information in the charts.

-Each disaster affects PBC differently based on the severity and scope of the disaster and where it occurred within the County.
-While impacts to structures, infrastructure, people, and the environment will be addressed within each individual hazard, in most cases unless the disaster is significant (major or catastrophic) in duration and destruction, impact will be minimal and can be handled with resources within the County.
-If not specifically discussed within the hazard, it is assumed that there would be minimal or no impact to the to the County.
+Each disaster affects PBC differently based on the severity and scope of the disaster and where it occurred in the County.
+While impacts to structures, infrastructure, people, and the environment will be addressed within each individual hazard, in most cases unless the disaster is significant, (major or catastrophic), in duration and destruction, impact will be minimal and can be handled with resources within the County.
+If not specifically discussed in the hazard, it is assumed that there would be no or minimal impact to the to the County.